matthias-wolff/Casio-VZ-virtual-instrument/README.md

 5. Implement MIDI SysEx control capability
 6. Reproduce the factory voice and operation libraries

 I always strongly disliked the unpleasant - though most characteristic - aliasing and analog noise of the VZ-1.
-Hence, I am not going to reproduce this.
+Hence, I will not attempt to reproduce this.
+Insofar, the remake is not intended to be perfect.

 As a secondary goal I may want to reproduce the GUI of the original instrumenent which would be nice to have, but not necessarily of much practical use.